Dustin Higgs: Verdict

 Ultimately, Higgs and Haynes were found guilty of all of the charges.
 The jury spared Haynes' life.
 On August 24, 2000, he was sentenced to nine concurrent life terms without parole, plus 45 years.
 The federal judge at Haynes' trial claimed he had shown no remorse for the killings.
 As of June 2022, he was incarcerated at United States Penitentiary, Beaumont.

-On October 26, Higgs was sentenced to death, becoming the first person from Maryland to be sentenced to death in the federal court system.
-He was incarcerated at United States Penitentiary, Terre Haute.
+On October 26, 2000, Higgs was sentenced to death by an all-male jury, becoming the first person from Maryland to be sentenced to death in the federal court system.
+He was formally sentenced to death by a federal judge on January 3, 2001.
+Higgs was incarcerated at United States Penitentiary, Terre Haute.
+He exhausted his appeals on December 10, 2012, but at the time, the U.S. federal government had a de-facto moratorium on capital punishment.
+He received an execution date after U.S. Attorney General William Barr ordered the resumption of federal executions in 2019.

-On November 22, Gloria was sentenced to eighty-four months in a federal prison.
+On November 22, 2000, Gloria was sentenced to eighty-four months in a federal prison.
 He was released on February 4, 2006, serving a total of just over five years and two months in prison.

+State prosecution

+In April 1997, in a Maryland state court, Higgs submitted a guilty plea to reckless endangerment and assault charges.

 Disapproval of result

 Multiple controversies surround Higgs' case.
 Firstly, he was sentenced to death despite not personally shooting or killing any of the three women.
 The case against him was mainly built on the testimonies of Gloria and Haynes, who had both cut deals and changed their stories multiple times.
 The fact the murders were committed on federal land further complicated things.
-Higgs was tried by the federal government rather than by the state of Maryland.
-Had the murders occurred farther down the same road, the women would not have been killed on the Patuxent Research Refuge, and Higgs would have been tried by the state of Maryland instead of by the federal government.
+Higgs was tried by the federal government in addition to state of Maryland.
+Had the murders occurred farther down the same road, the women would not have been killed on the Patuxent Research Refuge, and Higgs would have been tried only by the state of Maryland and not by the federal government.
 If he had been tried by the state of Maryland, based on state law, he would not have been eligible for the death penalty.
 The state of Maryland also abolished the death penalty in 2013, with all remaining death row inmates resentenced to life without parole.
 Prior to the abolition, the last execution in Maryland occurred in 2005, when Wesley Baker was executed for the June 1991 murder of 49-year-old Jane Tyson.